zhiyang0310/Neural_Network_Framework/README.md

 # Neural_Network_Framework

-A simplified neural network framwork \n ComputeLayers.py: Forward and backward propagation for all kinds of layers.
+A simplified neural network framwork

+ComputeLayers.py: Forward and backward propagation for all kinds of layers.

 Functions.py: Fundamental functions in neural network, for instance, ReLu, softmax, CrossEntropy, and so forth.